 Robbie Synge studied science but now makes performance, film, objects and other things rooted in choreographic thinking around the body and its meeting points and touch with people, objects and the natural and built environment.
-He lives in a small village in the Cairngorm Mountains, Scotland and works nationally and internationally.
+He lives in Nethy Bridge, a small village in the Cairngorm Mountains, Scotland.

 Robbie originally studied BSc (Hons) Physiology at Edinburgh University (2001), before working for several years in the science, health and education sectors in the UK and abroad.
 His movement-based practice was founded in skateboarding and martial arts practice before much later studying on the Postgraduate Certificate: Dance in the Community programme at Laban, London (2009).

 Robbie has worked regularly in performance of a participatory nature with young people and adults.
 Highlights include Rosemary Lee’s Common Dance (2009) and Fevered Sleep’s Men and Girls Dance (2016).